 spoke with him about his behaviour.
 NFA

 taken by Police.

 13.04.15 LAC Review meeting held in Placement 1.
 SW2

 invited both parents but neither parent

 LAC Review (2 of 3) held at Placement 1. attended.
 James was not happy with the

 meeting and walked out.
 Some practitioners

 had concern with the IRO management of the

 review and this was addressed.
 SW2 was

 chasing up the outcome of his initial health

 assessment (completed earlier in the year),

 CAMHS and contact with his GP.
 The IRO was

 concerned the two Placement 1

 representatives had no report for the meeting

-47.04.45 and were not prepared.
+and were not prepared.

-17.04.15 SW2 spoke with James' GP who confirmed CAMHS had refused their service to him.
+17.04.15 SW2 spoke with James' GP who confirmed

-22.04.15
+CAMHS had refused their service to him.

-22.04.15 An internal Placement Panel was held and reports that James' father would consider
+22.04.15 An internal Placement Panel was held and

+reports that James' father would consider

 taking care of him in the future when there

 was evidence he was not smoking cannabis.

 The Designated Nurse attended.
 It was

 recorded that James was having difficulties

 with his independence skills and stayed in his

 room for long periods and CAMHS had

 declined their services to him.
 He was also

 having an assessment by Insight and was

-receiving support from a local drugs service

-for his cannabis use.
+receiving support from a local drugs service for his cannabis use.
 It was uncertain where

 he would live, post him attaining 18 years of

 age.
 The Provider LAC Nurse was advised.

 26.04.15 Placement 1 reported him missing to Police

 and he returned later and was debriefed.

 Comment: - He was referred to Open Door to

 hold a return interview but James told SW2

 he did not require one.

 30.04.15 James was reported missing from Placement

-CN/2 1.
-He returned the following morning.
+1. He returned the following morning.
 SW2

-SW2 escalated concerns of Placement 1 not escalated his concerns to Head of Children Social Care (CSC), his Team Manager and the
+SW2 escalated concerns of Placement 1 not escalated his concerns to Head of Children

-being compliant when reporting James missing.
+being compliant when reporting James Social Care (CSC), his Team Manager and the

+missing.
 Placements Quality Assurance Team Manager

-inissilig. and the IRO, regarding the non-compliance by
+and the IRO, regarding the non-compliance by

 Placement 1 reporting James as a missing

 person to both EDT and Police.
 A formal

 complaint was made by Thurrock CSC to the

 Placement Providers.

 01.05.15 SW2 carried out a LAC visit with James and his

 key placement support worker.
 It was

-SW2 carried out a LAC visit with a placement disclosed that he had a positive relationship
+SW2 carried out a LAC visit with a placement key placement support worker.
+It was disclosed that he had a positive relationship

-key worker and James who was with his paternal grandfather in Ghana.
+key worker and James who was key placement support worker.
+It was disclosed that he had a positive relationship with his paternal grandfather in Ghana.
 When

-argumentative and left.
-His bedroom was he visited the UK and asked to see James he

-dirty and untidy.
-Several small empty plastics told his father that he "had things to do" and
+- key placement support worker.
+It was disclosed that he had a positive relationship